 Problem Possible Cause - Solution You turned on the power but it doesn't work.
-Battery missing / incorrectly installed.
-Check the battery bay, make sure the battery is present and seated properly (the design of the battery only allows it to go in one way).
-Make sure there's nothing interfering with the battery contacts.
+You are setting the computer up for the first time and trying to power the computer from the battery only.
+You should power the computer from the AC/ DC adapter when first setting up the computer.
+As a safeguard during shipping, the battery will be locked and will not power the computer until first connected to the AC/DC adapter.
 The battery LED power indicator [], is blinking orange.
 Low Battery.
 Plug in the DC power source.
 If the computer doesn't start up immediately, turn it off then on again.
 You are losing battery power too quickly.
 The system is using too much power.
 If your OS has a Power Options scheme (see "Power Plans" on page 3 - 5) check its settings.
 You may also be using a peripheral device/USB device that is drawing a lot of power.
 Actual battery operating time is shorter than expected.
 The battery has not been fully discharged before being recharged.
 Make sure the battery is fully discharged and recharge it completely before reusing (see "Battery Information" on page 3 - 14).
 Power Options have been disabled.
 Go to the Control Panel in Windows and re-enable the options.
 A peripheral device/USB device is consuming a lot of power.
 Turn off/remove the unused device to save power.

 Problem Possible Cause - Solution The computer feels too hot.
 Make sure the computer is properly ventilated and the Vent/Fan intakes are not blocked.
 If this doesn't cool it down, put the system into Hibernate mode or turn it off for an hour.
-Make sure the computer isn't sitting on a thermal surface (see "Overheating" on page 1 - 16).
+Make sure the computer isn't sitting on a thermal surface (see "Overheating" on page 1 - 20).
 Make sure you're using the correct adapter.
 Make sure that your notebook is completely powered off before putting it into a travel bag (or any such container).
 Putting a notebook which is powered on in a travel bag may cause the Vent/Fan intakes to be blocked.
 Nothing appears on screen.
 The system is in a power saving mode.
 Toggle the sleep/resume key combination, Fn + F4 (see "Configuring the Power Buttons" on page 3 - 9).
 The screen controls need to be adjusted.
-Toggle the screen control key combinations Fn + F8/F9.
+Toggle the screen control key combinations $Fn + F8/F9$ .
 If you're connected to an external monitor, make sure it's plugged in and turned on.
 You should also check the monitor's own brightness and contrast controls.
 The computer is set for a different display.
 Toggle the screen display key combination, Fn + F7 .
 If an external monitor is connected, turn it on.
 The screen saver is activated.
 Press any key or touch the TouchPad.
 No image appears on the external monitor I have plugged in and powered on.
 You haven't installed the video driver and configured it appropriately from the Control Panel .
 See Appendix C for instructions on installing and configuring the video driver.